r-e-grant/r-e-grant.github.io/index.md

 At Microsoft Corporation, from 2002 to 2016, I worked as an employee in Developer Education and API Documentation (after advancing up the Test-Developer track).

-Since 2016 I have used my expertise to help small and developing software businesses in Mexico break into the US market, including refactoring and migrating content from ad-hoc depositories to best-practices USA standards (GitHub, Structured DITA XML CCM systems, Panda, Confluence).
+Since 2016 I have used my expertise to help small and developing software businesses in Mexico break into the US market, including refactoring and migrating content from ad-hoc depositories to best-practices USA standards (GitHub, Structured DITA XML CCM systems, Panda, Confluence, Postman).

 I have a range of business experience outside of API/Technical Documentation, so I understand its cross-functional context when consumed by Product, Marketing, Engineering and Leadership team audiences.